 As an alternative to a full-scale nativity play, you could stage a dramatic reading of the second chapter of Luke, which describes the events surrounding Christ's birth.
 Have three or four volunteer readers seated at different locations in the sanctuary.
 Depending on the size of your sanctuary, the readers may need microphones.
 Assign each volunteer to read different lines of scripture dramatically as though they are "in character."
 For example, one volunteer could be in charge of reading every line that mentions Mary, while another could read every line pertaining to the angels.

-Christmas services attract a host of people who only attend church once or twice a year.
+Christmas services attract a host of people who only attend religious services once or twice a year.
 A pastor can make the service special by preparing and preaching a sermon that presents the message of the gospel in a seasonally appropriate way.
 For example, you could give a sermon that tackles the issue of depression and loneliness during the holidays by focusing on Jesus as the "light of the world."
 You could use a trick candle to illustrate that while earthly lights and material joys can be extinguished, the joy that Christ provides lasts forever.